groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-java-watermark-annotations-pdf-guide/_index.md

 Whether you're protecting sensitive business documents, branding marketing materials, or just want to prevent unauthorized distribution, adding watermarks programmatically can save you hours of manual work.
 And with Java and the right library, it's surprisingly straightforward.

-In this guide, you'll learn how to add professional-looking watermarks to PDFs using GroupDocs.Annotation for Java – one of the most reliable Java watermark libraries available.
+In this guide, you'll learn how to add professional‑looking watermarks to PDFs using GroupDocs.Annotation for Java – one of the most reliable Java watermark libraries available.
 We'll cover everything from basic setup to advanced customization, plus common pitfalls and how to avoid them.

 **What you'll master by the end:**
 - Setting up GroupDocs.Annotation for Java watermarks